raccoons-co/FailFast/README.md

 -  `@RepeatedTest` is used to annotate a method as test *template* method that should be repeated a specified number of times.
 Repeated test behaves like a regular `@Test` method.

-- `@BeforeEach` is used to annotate a method that will be executed before each test method in the current test class.
+- `@BeforeEach` is used to annotate a transition method that will be executed before each test method in the current test class.

-- `@AfterEach` is used to annotate a method that will be executed after each test method in the current test class.
+- `@AfterEach` is used to annotate a transition method that will be executed after each test method in the current test class.

-*@Test*, *@ParameterizedTest*, *@RepeatedTest* and *@AfterEach* methods must not be private or static and must not return a value.
+Test methods, transition methods must not be private or static and must not return a value.

 Each test is executed separately with own object of a test class.

+Cleanway is friendly to [Istanbul](https://istanbul.js.org/) test coverage tool.

 #### Simple auto-start